M66B/FairEmail/FAQ.md

 The error *User is authenticated but not connected* might occur if:

 * The account password was changed: changing it in FairEmail too should fix the problem
-* There are too many simultaneous connections: see [this FAQ](#user-content-faq23) for more information and a workaround
+* Push messages are enabled for too many folders: see [this FAQ](#user-content-faq23) for more information and a workaround
+* An incorrect login scheme is being used for a shared mailbox: the right scheme is *username@domain\SharedMailboxAlias*

 <br />